 The Trustees of the Boards of Regional Health Authorities, including the Chairperson, shall be appointed by the Lieutenant-Governor in Council, and in all cases there shall be at least eight Trustees but no more than 18 Trustees of a Board of a Regional Health Authority.

 The Lieutenant-Governor in Council shall appoint a chairperson of the Board of Trustees of an Authority from among the Trustees of the Authority.

-Those who make up the ABC should collectively possess the following core competencies:
+Those who make up this Board should collectively possess the following core competencies:

 There is only one legislative qualification that must be met for appointments to the RHA Boards: